B1n4ryV3ct0r/Auto-Socializer/README.md

 ### How to Use

 Just run the program as usual.
-The new tone options and dialogue types will be right there waiting for you in the menus.
+The new tone option(s) and dialogue type(s) will be right there waiting for you in the menus.
 Pick what tone fits the conversation you want to avoid, and let the Auto-Socializer do the rest!

 - **Friendly**: The go-to warm and approachable vibe without any of that pesky warmth on your part!